Ikuyu/Lipla/README.md

    -v, --version   Prins version information
 </pre>

-By default, a life plan will be saved in your user directory.
+By default your life plan will be saved in the user directory.
 Filename: 'lipla.dat'.

 The maximum number of allowed items is 7.
-However, it's not advised to work on more than 3 goals at the same time.
+However, you're not advised to work with more than 3 goals at once.

 **Commands**